How to Grow Kiwi

 Temperature and Humidity

-Kiwi plants prefer moderate temperature but require a period of cold (about 45-degree F) for at least a month to produce fruit.
-Also, the plants can tolerate hot summer temperatures up to 114-degree F, although they need extra water during the hot period.
+Kiwi plants prefer moderate temperatures but require a period of cold (about 45° F) for at least a month to produce fruit.
+Also, the plants can tolerate hot summer temperatures up to 114° F, although they need extra water during the hot period.

 Kiwi vines will need tough support.
 They can grow 20-30 feet long and 15 feet wide.
 The gardener should erect a tall and strong trellis system that can support the vine and bear a weight of around 100 pounds of fruit.

 Commercial growers erect 6-foot-tall wire trellises with T-bars with a gap of 15 to 20 feet between them.
 The vines also grow well on fences, walls, pergolas, and gazebos if these structures are strong enough to bear the weight.

 One can properly anchor a series of horizontal wires into the wall or fence every 45 cm (18 inches), which can give them the required leg-up.
 The wire should be thick-gauge and the grower should tighten them in place using robust vine eye screws.